grafluxe/text-to-ascii/README.md

 # Text to ASCII

-Ping the below site to output your text in ASCII text.
+Via your favorite CLI, ping the below site to output your text in an ASCII art style.

 ```
 curl grafluxe.com/ascii/basic/hello